 Journeyman Electrician License

 This popular license is perfect for those who have completed their apprenticeship and are ready to work independently on various electrical systems.
 Journeyman electricians are skilled professionals capable of handling a wide range of tasks, from repairing electrical wiring to installing new systems.
+We highly encourage every, regardless of industry, to obtain their OSHA 10 certification.
+We have a fantastic partnership with CareerSafe that provides BlueRecruit users discounted pricing.
+You can learn more and get started here.

 Master Electrician License